 - On the memo line of the cheque, please indicate that the donation is for “Freedom to Read”

 - Please mail your cheque to:

 192 Spadina Avenue, Suite 107

-Freedom to Read Week is a project of the Book and Periodical Council.
+Freedom to Read Week is organized by the Book and Periodical Council.

 Why Donate to Freedom to Read Week?

 Freedom to Read Week is a national annual celebration organized by the Book and Periodical Council that encourages Canadians to think about and value their right to read, write and publish freely.
 Over the years, the week has become a regular feature of the annual programming of schools, libraries and literary groups across Canada.
 From student video contests to large public readings of challenged materials, participants have found creative and inspiring ways to show how important freedom of expression is to them.